aaron777collins/COMP3340Project/TUTORIAL.md

 >Since we are using React.js, PHP is redundant as React.js fills the role for creating dynamic pages

 23. additional language/framework
->We created 11 reactJS scripts
+>Whole project was created using React + we have created 3 bash scripts for installation

 24. Software repository
 >GitHub here: https://github.com/aaron777collins/COMP3340Project